slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - Anomalies often represent the future but to our eyes they seem strange.
 - futurism is a study of time
+> *"Dreams are ... illustrations from the book your soul is writing about you."
+-- Marsha Norman*
+> *"Myth is the public dream, and dream is the private myth."
+-- Joseph Campbell*
+> *"The best way to make your dreams come true is to wake up."
+-- Paul Valery*
+> *"Goals are dreams with deadlines."
+-- Diana Scharf Hunt*
+> *"Hope is the dream of a waking man."
+-- Diogenes*
+> *"Yesterday is but today's memory, and tomorrow is today's dream."
+-- Kahlil Gibran*
 -->

 > *"The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits."